kapouer/matchdom/README.md

 flags picked up by other filters (like the `mode` flag set by `html`, `text`, and `br` filters).

-Filters can receive more string parameters by appending `:param` (once or multiple times) to the filter name, like this:
+Filters can receive more string parameters, by appending `:param` (once or multiple times) to the filter name, like this:

 ```html